taibai233/Realtime-processing-for-csitool/README.md

 # Realtime-processing-for-csitool
-A realtime data processing and display visualization plugin for the Linux 802.11n CSI Tool.
+A realtime data processing and visualization plugin for the Linux 802.11n CSI Tool.

 # Usage
 To use this code, you will need all the files from https://github.com/dhalperi/linux-80211n-csitool-supplementary.